Josef3110/stakepool_python_tools/README.md

 A working smtp server is necessary in order for emails to arrive at the destination email.

 There's no env file and no automatic update of the script itself.
 The script works as it is with no guarantees whatsoever.
 Please, use it with care!

+Two additional tools, balance.py and tx.py, implement displaying of the balance of an address (not a complete wallet) and simple transactions.
+Tx.py is desinged for pool operators and creates a tx.draft file.
+I.e., the transation must be signed (ideally on an air gapped system) and submitted.
+The command to sign the transaction is:

+cardano-cli transaction sign \
+    --tx-body-file tx.draft \
+    --signing-key-file payment.skey \
+    --mainnet \
+    --out-file tx.signed

+The command to submit the transaction is:

+cardano-cli transaction submit \
+    --tx-file tx.signed \
+    --mainnet

 If you like the tools provided here - then please support us and stake with ADAAT.